Camier/searxng-cool/README.md

 # SearXNG-Cool Music Engines

-A collection of custom music search engines for SearXNG, providing comprehensive music discovery across multiple platforms.
+A focused collection of 27 custom music search engines for SearXNG, providing comprehensive music discovery across multiple platforms.

 ## Overview

-This repository contains 25+ custom music engines that extend SearXNG with specialized music search capabilities.
+This repository contains custom music engines that extend SearXNG with specialized music search capabilities.
+Originally part of a larger 12,000+ file project, this has been consolidated to just the essential custom engines for easier maintenance and deployment.

 ## Structure